 MBA 621 Management of Nonprofit Organizations (3-0-3).
-Focuses on the application of management on the application of management theory and practice in nonprofit organizations.
+Focuses on the application of management theory and practice in nonprofit organizations.
 Examines the establishment of nonprofits, strategic planning, governance, accountability, communication, budgeting and fundraising, human resource management, design of volunteer programs, ethics and responsiveness to stakeholders.
+Prerequisite: MBA 512

+MBA 622 The Public-Private

+Partnership (3-0-3).
+Explores key

+tenets of the New Public Management

+and their implications for the delivery

+of public services.
+Examines the

+political, managerial, legal and

+ethical issues associated with use

+of non-governmental organizations.

+Considers types of services amenable

+to new approaches and introduces

+elements of performance monitoring

+in acquisition, contracting and

-Prerequisite: MBA 502.
+program delivery.
+Prerequisite: MBA

-MBA 622 The Public-Private Partnership (3-0-3).
-Explores key tenets of the New Public Management and their implications for the delivery of public services.
-Examines the political, managerial, legal and ethical issues associated with use of nongovernmental organizations.
-Considers types of services amenable to new approaches and introduces elements of performance monitoring in acquisition, contracting and program delivery.
-Prerequisite: MBA 620.
+620.